BRIDGE

 By the time help shows up in emergency rooms, eviction court, or law enforcement, the situation has already become much worse.

-A BRIDGE Architect is a connector.
-They know the community, the people, and the systems.
+A BRIDGE Builder knows the community, the people, and the systems.

 They: